 Check the function of the cutter blade brake by engaging the blade clutch (PTO), operating the engine at full throttle, then disengaging the clutch and measuring how quickly the blades stop.
 Watch the rotation of the blade drive shaft as a visual indication that movement has stopped.
 If the brake is working properly, all rotation will stop five (5) seconds after disengagement of the clutch.
 If the brake system malfunctions - blades do not stop in five (5) seconds - adjust or repair the brake before operating the mower.
-Refer to ADJUSTMENTS for Clutch Disengagement/Brake Action, Step 2 - Blade Brake Band Adjustment, on page "Clutch Disengagement/ Brake Action" on page 68.
+Refer to ADJUSTMENTS for Clutch Disengagement/Brake Action, Step 2 - Blade Brake Band Adjustment, on page 69.